 After this part of the treatment is complete, the orthodontist will leave the expander in place for several months.
 This allows time for the expansion to stabilize.
 According to the British Orthodontic Society, this process takes three to nine months.
 Your child’s orthodontist will remove the expander when this process is complete.

-Since the palate expander is moving the bone, your child may feel some pressure below the eyes or at the top of the nose, especially after turning the screw.
-Any pain or discomfort can usually be alleviated with an over-the-counter pain reliever.
+After the expander is put into place, it may take some getting used to.
+Talking and eating may feel a little awkward initially, but your child will adjust.
+Short term drooling and lisping is not uncommon.
+Shortly after installation, you may notice a gap between your child’s front teeth.
+This is completely normal and is evidence that the process is working.
+The space will be fixed with braces.
+Since the palate expander is moving the bone, your child may feel some pressure below the eyes or at the top of the nose, especially after turning the key.
+Any pain or discomfort can usually be treated with an over-the-counter pain reliever.

 Taking care of the expander is fairly easy.
 Encourage your child to brush it at least three times a day (after each time they eat if possible).
 A syringe with water can clear any additional food particles when brushing and rinsing doesn’t do the trick.
 You may be wondering if there are certain foods that your child should avoid.
 The answer is yes.
 Discourage your child from chewing nuts, sticky foods, candy, and ice.
 Also, discourage your child from chewing on pencils or putting other foreign objects in their mouth that could get caught in or damage the expander.

 Using an expander to widen the roof of your child’s mouth will help get great results later on.
 It’s an important part of the orthodontics process.
 Encourage your child to take care of the expander.
 At the end of this journey, he or she will have a healthy and wonderful smile.